GerckenTheodore/minorparties/README.md

 The arguments that can be used to customize each function are described in the function documentation (`?function_name`).

+You should avoid using a GUI to open the result of `process_platform_emphasis()` or `process_platform_position()` because these objects can be quite large and take significant time to load.
+This will not be true of the result of `calculate_iscores()`, though, as the rows and columns needed for the pipeline (which comprise the majority of the size of the intermediate objects) are removed.

 The result of the pipeline is a tibble with one row per minor party, containing a scores list column with the minor party’s `ie_score`,